-Objectives Encourage the use of energy efficient practices and features which are innovative and have positive environmental impact in terms of energy saving.
-Applicability 1-10(a) Applicable to all developments1-10(b) Applicable to practices and features that are not listed in the requirements under Part 1 - Energy Efficiency.
-Baseline Standard - Requirements 1-10(a) 1 credit can be scored for the practice of using Energy Efficient Index (EEI) as a building performance indicator to measure the building's unit area energy consumption for future monitoring and improvements.
-Calculation of EEI: EEI = [(TBEC - CPEC) / (GFA excluding carpark)] X (52/WOH) Where: (a) TBEC = Total building energy consumption (kWh/year) (b) CPEC = Car Park Energy Consumption in (kWh/year) (c) GFA = Gross Floor Area (exclude car park area) (m2) (d) WOH = Weighted weekly operating hours (hrs/week) Note: (1) EEI is based on 100% occupancy rate for consistency.
-(2) All major energy consumption equipment are to be included in the estimation of total building energy consumption.
-(3) For industrial buildings, process load should be excluded.
+Objectives Encourage the use of energy efficient practices and features which are Objectives innovative and have positive environmental impact in terms of energy saving.
+Applicability 1-10(a) Applicable to all developments 1-10(b) Applicable to practices and features that are not listed in the requirements under Part 1 - Energy Efficiency.
+Baseline - Standard Requirements 1-10(a) 1 credit can be scored for the practice of using Building Energy Intensity (BEI) as a building performance indicator to measure the building's unit area energy consumption for future monitoring and improvements.
+BEI is derived using the following equation: BEI = [(TBEC - CPEC) / (GFA excluding carpark - GLA x FVR) x (NF/OH) Where: h) TBEC = Total building energy consumption (kWh/year) i) CPEC = Car Park Energy Consumption in (kWh/year) j) GFA = Gross Floor Area (exclude car park area) (m2) k) GLA = Gross Lettable Area (m2) l) FVR = Floor Vacancy Rate (NLA) (m2) m) NF = Normalizing factor based on a typical weekly operating hour that is 52 Hrs/week [only for office category] n) OH = Weighted weekly operating hours (hrs/week) [only for office category] Note: (1) Design BEI is based on 100% occupancy rate for consistency.
+(2) All major active equipment to be included in the estimation of TBEC.
 1-10(b) Up to 1 credit can be scored for the provision of greenery system on east and west facade to reduce the heat gain through the building envelope.
 1 credit for high impact where provision is more than 50% of applicable facade areas.
 0.5 credit for low impact where provision is at 25% of the same.
-1-10(c) Up to 11 credits can be scored for the use of the following approved energy efficient features depending on the potential energy saving.
-Thermal storage system Heat recovery devices Light shelves Motion sensors for staircases half landing and toilets Sun pipes for natural lighting Ductless fans for cleaning system Auto-condenser tube cleaning system Photo sensors to maximize the use of daylighting Note: For features that are not listed NRB 1-10(c) above, the QP is required to submit the details showing the positive environmental impacts and potential energy savings of the proposed features to GreenRE assessment.
+1-10 (c) Up to 1 credit for the Installation of sub meter on switchboard for each service system that is >100kVA of the Total Connected Load (TCL) Install separate sub-meters for lighting systems, chillers, sockets, AHU, lifts, and other services that use loads of ≥ 100 kVA (TCL).
+1-10(c) Up to 9 credits can be scored for the use of the following approved energy efficient features depending on the potential energy saving.
+Thermal storage system Heat recovery devices Light shelves

+- Motion sensors for staircases half landing and toilets

+- Sun pipes for natural lighting

+- Ductless fans for cleaning system

+- Auto-condenser tube cleaning system

+- Photo sensors to maximize the use of daylighting

+Note: For features that are not listed NRB 1-10(c) above, the QP is required to submit the details showing the positive environmental impacts and potential energy savings of the proposed features to GreenRE assessment.